 B1.
 Partial List of Foreign Institutions classified as Official for purposes of Reporting on the TIC Forms

--- The changes between 2008 and 2013 are denoted with vertical bars in the left margins of the table of contents.
+-- The changes between 2008 and 2013 are denoted with vertical bars on the margins and described at the end of the PDF file.

-- List effective NOW for reports between June 2008 and November 2013.
+- Previous List, that was effective for reports as of June 2008 through November 2013.

 - Alphabetical LIST (revised June 2008).

 - The Geographic Version (PDF) (revised June 2008).